Personal Chair in Violin

 Email: [email protected]

-Benedict Holland studied the violin at the Royal Academy of Music with Manoug Parikian and at the Royal Northern College of Music with Yossi Zivoni.
+Benedict Holland studied at the Royal Academy of Music with Manoug Parikian and was subsequently a prize winner at the Royal Northern College of Music, where he studied with Yossi Zivoni.